 Enjoy the Rich, Delicious Belgian Food

-From its world-famous chocolate and beer to mussels, fresh seafood, and Belgian waffle with powdered sugar, Belgian food is delicious and won’t disappoint.
+From its world-famous chocolate and beer to mussels, fresh seafood, and Belgian waffle with powdered sugar or whipped cream, Belgian food is delicious and won’t disappoint.

 In Brussels, be sure to check out Fritland for some of the best fries in town (topped with anything from curry to Bolognaise sauce), or venture out to the suburb of Schaerbeek for Master Frites.